rddewan/dewan-image-carousel/README.md

 ```

 ## Additional information

-Made with love MAQE.
 If you want to contribute to this project , you are welcome to create a PR.